Tom-Pich/Tom-Pich/README.md

 ## Hi there 👋

-I’m a front-end web developper, working as a freelance in B2B and B2C.\
+I’m a web developper, working as a freelance in B2B and B2C.\
-I’m currently improving my back-end knowledge (PHP MVC model, Symfony, Composer...).
+I’m currently improving my knowledge about Symfony 6.

 ### My philosophy
 The simplier, the better.
 Do stuff with less code, less framework, less library.